golobby/orm/README.md

 ```
 As you see, our user entity is nothing else than a simple struct and two methods.
 Entities in GolobbyORM are implementations of `Entity` interface, which defines two methods:
-- ConfigureEntity: configures table and also relations to other entities.
+- ConfigureEntity: configures table, fields, and also relations to other entities.
 #### Conventions
 ##### Timestamps
 for having `created_at`, `updated_at`, `deleted_at` timestamps in your entities you can embed `orm.Timestamps` struct in your entity,